Holistic Weight Loss: A Gentle Mind-Body Approach

 The Nervous System’s Role in Weight Loss

-A critical shift happens when we stop asking how to force the body to change and start asking how to help the body feel safe enough to change.
+A critical turning point happens when we stop asking how to force the body to release weight and start asking how to reduce the pressure it is holding.

 Why Nervous-System Regulation Comes Before Behaviour Change

-One of the central principles of holistic weight loss is that regulation comes before discipline.
+One of the central principles of holistic weight loss is simple:

-When the nervous system shifts out of chronic fight-or-flight and into a more regulated state, several changes often occur naturally:
+When the nervous system shifts into a more regulated state, several changes often occur naturally:

-These changes cannot be forced through motivation or mindset alone.
-They emerge when the body repeatedly receives signals of safety.
+These shifts cannot be forced through mindset alone.
+They emerge when the body repeatedly receives signals that it is safe.

 The Nervous System’s Role in Weight Loss